Gren-95/trello-clone-api/readme.md

 # trello-clone-api

-A simple Trello clone built with React and Express.
+A simple Trello api clone built with React and Express.

 ## Getting Started